 the neighborhood and help you understand if this neighborhood may fit your lifestyle.

-of the working population is employed in executive, management, and professional occupations.
 The second most important occupational group in this neighborhood is

 sales and service jobs, from major sales accounts, to working in fast food restaurants, with 25.4% of the residents employed.

-(19.8%), and 13.3% in clerical, assistant, and tech support occupations.
+(18.1%), and 16.4% in clerical, assistant, and tech support occupations.

 The Neighbors: Ethnicity / Ancestry

-with concentrations of people of one or
+with concentrations of residents of one or another ethnicities or ancestries

 In the Milton neighborhood in Lafayette, LA, residents

-most commonly identify their ethnicity or ancestry as French
+most commonly identify their ethnicity or ancestry as French (23.8%).